-Welcome to another addition of CLEAN OUT YOUR FRIDGE, SOUP!
+Welcome to another edition of CLEAN OUT YOUR FRIDGE, SOUP!

 I threw together this Mexican Inspired Vegetable Soup at the beginning of the week and am quite fond of the results!
 There’s over 6 different kinds of vegetables up in there!
 I have a bunch of leftovers in the freezer and am currently devouring a bowl for lunch.
 I roasted a corn tortilla over an open flame on my stove and crumbled bits of it into the soup!
 It’s absolutely scrumptious with avocado chunks and hot sauce on top!